-Single family dwelling

-Duplex or Townhouse dwelling

-Multi-family dwelling

-dwelling units per acre

-dwelling units per acre

-dwelling units per acre
+1. Single family dwelling 6 dwelling units per acre 2.
+Duplex or Townhouse dwelling 10 dwelling units per acre 3.
+Multi-family dwelling 20 dwelling units per acre

-B. Public Applicant.
+- B. Public Applicant.
 In the case of an incentive housing development proposed by a public applicant, the residential densities will be in accordance with a waiver as may be granted by the Secretary of the Office of Policy & Management in accordance with Conn.
-Gen. Stats. §8-13n(b)(3).

-54.6.3 Minimum Frontage of Lot
+Gen. Stats. §8-13n(b)(3). - 54.6.3 Minimum Frontage of Lot20 feet or a lesser width as permitted in the underlying district.

-20 feet or a lesser width as permitted in the underlying district.
+54.6.4 Minimum Lot Width along Building Line50 feet or a lesser width as permitted in the underlying district.